ll79/AI_CRYPTO_STARTUP/courses/en/browser_extensions/DESCRIPTION.md

   <p>This course is your guide to the world of modern browser tool development that can significantly improve the user experience on the internet.
 We've developed a step-by-step program that will help you create a full-fledged browser extension capable of analyzing content, offering recommendations, and automating routine tasks using artificial intelligence technologies.</p>

   <p>The course is part of a series of Open Source educational programs dedicated to creating real projects within our startup <a href="https://github.com/LNDMN/AI_CRYPTO_STARTUP">https://github.com/LNDMN/AI_CRYPTO_STARTUP</a>.
 By joining us, you'll not only gain knowledge but also become part of a growing community of developers creating the future at the intersection of AI and blockchain technologies.
-Active participants will receive NFTs with a share of the future profits from the projects!</p>
+Active participants will gain valuable development experience and community recognition!</p>

   <p>Our approach is based on practice and real tasks that professional extension developers encounter.
 Ready to create a tool that will change the way you interact with the internet?
 Let's start right now! 🚀🔌</p>